I.Cl.S. - About the Society

 Requests for donations of seeds are sent out in September/October, with the Seed Exchange List itself available from February/March the following year.

-More information on the Seed Exchange is given on the Web page Collecting and Growing Seeds.
+More information on the Seed Exchange is given on the Web page 2022/2023 Seed Exchange.

 Return to top of page